Tastykake: Production facilities

 Tasty Baking owned and operated a major production facility in the Allegheny West neighborhood of Philadelphia, between Allegheny Station and East Falls Station along the SEPTA Manayunk/Norristown Line.
-A second, smaller facility is located in Oxford, in Chester County.
-The Oxford plant makes honey buns and used to make most of the mini-donuts and donut holes under the Tastykake brand name, as well as several private-label items.
-They stopped making donuts here.
-Just honeybuns and bread and rolls are made in Oxford.
+A second, smaller facility is located in Oxford, in Chester County, which historically made honey buns, doughnuts and cakes.

 In May 2007, Tasty Baking announced it would move its headquarters and main bakery to the Philadelphia Naval Business Center in South Philadelphia.
 The new bakery is located on South 26th Street, with the headquarters on Crescent Drive.
 The move was completed in May 2010.

 Financials

 The Tasty Baking Company went public on the NYSE in 1961 under the ticker symbol TBC.
 On October 21, 2005, the company transitioned to the NASDAQ National Market and changed their ticker symbol to TSTY.
-The company's ticker symbol was ceased from trading at the close of business on May 24, 2011, upon completion of its acquisition by Flowers Foods.
+The company's stock was removed from trading at the close of business on May 24, 2011, upon completion of its acquisition by Flowers Foods, and its ticker symbol retired.

 The price of Tastykake stock collapsed in early 2011, falling from a closing price of $6.43 on January 4, closing at $4.05 the next day.
 This decline, of about one-third the share price, was accompanied by a spike in trading (from about 5,000 shares on January 4, to almost 1,000,000 the next day).
 This move came after a 7.4% drop in company sales during the preceding quarter of 2010.
 The next week, speculation in financial circles indicated Tastykake had failed to realize the projected savings of moving to the new factory.

 On April 11, 2011, media reports indicated Tastykake's leadership agreed to sell the company to Flowers Foods, of Thomasville, Georgia, for $34 million in cash, or about $4 per share.
 (Tastykake stock closed at $1.61 per share at the end of the previous trading day.)
 The sale to Flowers Foods was good news to Pennsylvania taxpayers, because Tastykake borrowed approximately $80 million to fund its new location in South Philadelphia, about half of which was from state lending programs.